Juli responded to some simple requests:

 Juli turned to look at the Christmas tree often when I mentioned Christmas tree.
 Even whenever Juli's grandpa K mentioned Christmas tree on videophone, Juli turned her gaze to the tree.

 These are just a few examples of many.
-Receptive skill and understanding could reveal through Juli's gaze-pointing (which began months before).
+Receptive skill and understanding could reveal through Juli's gaze-pointing (which began months as early as 6 months).

 This documentation project follows a baby's language acquisition, literacy development, and phonological acquisition in sign language, specifically ASL, week by week from gazing at birth to manual babbling, to first words just before the first birthday in a natural native-ASL environment and visual culture.

 The second-year and third-year documentation continues to follow the same child's language and phonological acquisition and literacy development in ASL on a weekly basis from the one-word stage to two-word and multiple utterances.

 The documentary continues to follow the same child's ASL language and literacy development on a regular basis from age three to four.
 It surveys ASL phonological acquisition and more complex utterances.